turingschool-examples/fe-error-handling-api/README.md

 1. run `open client/index.html` from your command line
 2. Modify the code in `client/index.js` to practice error handling!

+## Get Familiar
+- Play around with the UI.
+Add new animals.
+- When you successfully add a new animal, it will display on the FE UI and will also show if you refresh the backend endpoint (have this open in another browser tab)
+- Try adding animals without putting information in all three inputs, what happens?
+  - Use your debugging skills to dig into the code and better understand what is happening here.
+- There is no live reloading on this repo so you will have to refresh your browser any time you make changes to the js.
+-

 ## Your challenge